u-akshay/fake-news-detection/README.md

-# fake-news-detection
+# Fake News Detection
+###Akshay U
-Its a machine learning project to classify whether a news is Real or Fake using help of Naive Bayes algorithm.
+Its a machine learning project to classify whether a news is Real or Fake using help of Naive Bayes algorithm.<br>
+The interactive version of the final model is hosted on a web app[https://fakenewsdetectionapp.herokuapp.com/] on Heroku for those who want to play around!

 <b>System Requirements</b>
   + Python 3.6 or above